duhby/hypixel.py/README.rst

 Warning
 ^^^^^^^

-If you are running a python version lower than 3.10.8 on Windows, then you must add the following code before (and if) you use asyncio.run:
+If you are running a Python version older than 3.10.8 on Windows, you must run the following code before calling asyncio.run:

 .. code:: python

+   # This is because of a bug in the Windows Proactor Event Loop Policy
+   # which is the default on Windows.
    asyncio.set_event_loop_policy(asyncio.WindowsSelectorEventLoopPolicy())

 Quick Example